Buy Zithromax Online

 Most people notice only minor stomach stuff.
 The trick is knowing what’s “annoying” versus “stop and check.”
 This quick table keeps it simple.

-Zithromax side effects: quick decision table
+Zithromax side effects — quick decision guide

 If you notice… What to do